 There are a total of seven (7) lab assignments and each account for 10% of the final grade.
 The due date will be specified in the lab document.
-Late submission of lab reports will result in a possible deduction of 10% per day.
+Late submission of lab reports may result in a deduction of points.
 However, in some situations (e.g. medical or family emergency), extension is possible if you contact the instructor before the due date.
 All labs must be completed by the end of the quarter.